terraform-google-modules/terraform-google-bigquery/README.md

 The root module can be used to provision a dataset and a table with a JSON schema associated with the table.
 There are multiple examples in the [examples](./examples/) folder.

 ## Features
-Module provides a example for deploying a single dataset and a table onside of the dataset with an example schema.
+Module provides a parameterized template to deploy a single dataset and a single table.
+The consumer module can supply any of the listed inputs to customize to their needs.

 [^]: (autogen_docs_start)